 • feel nauseous (sick)

-For further information about the South Australian Meningococcal B Immunisation Program.
+For more information, see the South Australian Meningococcal B Immunisation Program.

 One vaccine is given to Year 10 students.